 Wildfire ResilienceWhen it comes to wildfire, do you think of Whidbey Island?
-Most would venture east of the mountains, but with growing awareness of the effects that drought-prone summer seasons play in wildfire ignition potential on Whidbey Island, we partnered with Firewise USA, Washington Department of Natural Resources, Central Whidbey Island Fire and Rescue District, North Whidbey Fire & Rescue District, South Whidbey Fire & EMS, Island County's Department of Emergency Management, Washington State Parks and local communities to begin risk assessments and action planning for wildfire resilience.
+Most minds would venture east of the mountains, but with growing awareness of the effects that drought-prone summer seasons play in our wildfire ignition potential, we partnered with Firewise USA, Washington Department of Natural Resources, Central Whidbey Island Fire and Rescue District, North Whidbey Fire & Rescue District, South Whidbey Fire & EMS, Island County's Department of Emergency Management, Washington State Parks and local communities to begin risk assessments and action planning for wildfire resilience.

 How We Can Help YouOur staff supports residents and communities with expertise in forest health and stewardship, structure and wildland fire protection, and facilitation and community building.